 • Good source of vitamins

-• Has with calcium and iron
+• Has calcium and iron

 • High in fiber, low in calories